 Where the term ‘Council’ is used throughout this specification, this is deemed to refer to the relevant Council in which the infrastructural work is being carried out.
-Similarly, all references to ‘District Plan’, policies, bylaws etc. refer to the relevant Council.
+Similarly, all references to ‘District Plan’, policies, bylaws etc. refer to Council.

 The RITS